-The history of tidal energy is one that goes further back in time than many of us might realise.
+The history of tidal energy goes further back in time than many of us might realize.
 The truth is, we have long understood the power of flowing water.
 Despite this, we still need to work out how to harness this power on a vast scale.
-A scale perhaps, that is large enough to power entire communities or countries.
+Perhaps a scale large enough to power entire communities or countries.

 Despite the potential challenges, tidal energy is not a new technology3.
-Similarly, it is not a new source of energy because tidal energy has a long history.
+Similarly, it is not a new energy source because tidal energy has a long history.

 The reality is that tidal energy is nothing new.
 In fact, the history of tidal energy dates back to our earliest understanding of when it was first in 900 A.D.
-As such, we can safely assume that we have been using tidal energy long before this time.
+We can safely assume that we have been using tidal energy long before this time.

-Our predecessors created tidal power plants that made use of naturally-occurring tidal basins9.
+Our predecessors created tidal power plants using naturally occurring tidal basins.

-In 1924, the US Federal Power Commission carried out a study of large scale tidal power plants.
-If the plants were built, as per the plans, their location would have been Maine as well as the Canadian province of New Brunswick.
-This would have included dams, ship locks and powerhouses, all of which would have enclosed the Bay of Fundy and Passamaquoddy Bay7.
-Eventually, the study came to nothing and the funding would have been difficult following the depression.
+In 1924, the US Federal Power Commission carried out a study of large-scale tidal power plants.
+If the plants were built, as per the plans, their location would have been Maine and the Canadian province of New Brunswick.
+This would have included dams, ship locks, and powerhouses, all of which would have enclosed the Bay of Fundy and Passamaquoddy Bay8.
+Eventually, the study came to nothing, and the funding would have been difficult following the depression.

-Then, in 1956, another set of studies were commissioned by Nova Scotia Light and Power of Halifax.
-They looked at the idea of implementing a tidal power development on Nova Scotia side of the Bay of Fundy.
+Then, in 1956, Nova Scotia Light and Power of Halifax commissioned another set of studies.
+They looked at the idea of implementing a tidal power development on the Nova Scotia side of the Bay of Fundy.
 Once again, the cost was a problem despite acknowledging that the development would generate millions of horsepower.

 With the arrival of the 1960s, we began to see more emphasis placed on tidal energy.
 As a result, this saw the commission of a report - "The Investigation of the International Passamaquoddy Tidal Power Project."
 The findings indicated that the project was of benefit to the US but not to Canada.